Shakey343/Shakey343/README.md

 - 👋 Hi, I’m @Shakey343
 - 👀 I’m interested in Full Stack Development!
-- 🌱 I’m currently learning at Le Wagon!
+- 🌱 I’ve just finished learning to code at Le Wagon!
+- 📧 jakepople@hotmail.co.uk

 <!---
 Shakey343/Shakey343 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.